10deepaktripathi/Propenity_Modelling_For_Products/README.md

 # Propenity_Modelling_For_Wine_Company

+## Directory Structure
+- [propensity_modelling.ipynb](./propensity_modelling.ipynb): Notebook contains comparitive study about various statistical ways of comingup with the best suitable model for the task.
+- [charts](./charts): Contains all the charts that were drawn on this project.

 In this project, we have created a recommendation model which upon giving a product can generate a list of potential customers who might be interested in the product.
 Recom- mendations are generated along with a confidence score which shows how relevant that